Jossart N'Yoka Longo: 2014–present: Sève and European tours

 After more than a decade away from European stages, N'Yoka Longo and Zaïko returned in full force with a performance at the Palais des Beaux-Arts in Brussels on February 29, 2020, celebrating the band's golden jubilee.
-Though met with some resistance—approximately forty manifestants called Les Combattants protested outside the venue—the show went on without incident and was a resounding success.
+Though met with some resistance, approximately forty manifestants called Les Combattants protested outside the venue, the show went on without incident and was a resounding success.
 Continuing their resurgence, Jossart N'Yoka Longo and Zaïko Langa Langa performed at London's Clapham Grand on May 16, 2024.
 Just days later, on May 19 and again on June 14, the band played sold-out shows at Brussels' Salle de la Madeleine.

+On April 24, 2026, N'Yoka and Zaïko Langa Langa performed at a sold-out Zenith Paris, 24 years after their first performance in the same arena.

 Personal life

 Family and relationships

-Jossart N'Yoka Longo has fathered 8 children, all from marital relationships.
-In the early 1970s, he married Marie-Claire Dinanga.
-This union led to the birth of his first daughter, Mercy.
-The couple later broke up.
-As the 1970s drew to a close and his career gained momentum, N'Yoka Longo entered into a new chapter of his personal life.
-He married Maguy Wanga Awaka, a woman who would become the mother of several of his children.
-Although they separated amicably in the late 1980s, the couple remained united in parenting, maintaining a cooperative relationship for the well-being of their children.

-For many years, N'Yoka Longo remained unmarried, devoting much of his time to music, leadership, and cultural ambassadorship.
-It was not until August 2024 that he entered a new marital chapter, wedding Nelly Mbiya.
+Jossart N'Yoka Longo is the father of nine children.
+In the early 1970s, he was in a relationship with Marie-Thérèse Mbuli, with whom he had dedicated his 1972 song "Mbuli Ya M.T.".
+She was the mother to his first daughter, Sandra Mercy.
+The relationship later ended.
+Although meeting in the late 1970s, N'Yoka Longo married Maguy Wanga Awaka in 1984.
+The couple had several children together.
+Although they separated in the early 1990s, they maintained an amicable relationship and continued to cooperate in raising their children.
+For a prolonged period thereafter, N'Yoka Longo did not remarry, focusing primarily on his musical career, leadership activities, and cultural engagements.

+In August 2024, he married Nelly Mbiya.